 Republic Pictures, which had formed in 1936, built two new sound stages in 1941.
 One of them was named for Mabel Normand, and the other one was named for Ford Sterling.
+169

-Selected filmographies of Ford Sterling's work can be found on the Golden Silents website, Classic Movie Hub, the Internet Movie Database, the TV Guide website, the Movie fone website, and Wikipedia.
+Select filmographies of Ford Sterling's work can be found on the Golden Silents website, Classic Movie Hub, the Internet Movie Database, the TV Guide website, the Movie fone website, and Wikipedia.
 Some of Sterling's films can be viewed on YouTube and the Internet Archive.

 Wendy Warwick White wrote a biography entitled Ford Sterling-His Life and Films (McFarland, 2007).
+Her book includes a comprehensive filmography and analysis of his career.